lrsjng/h5ai/README.md

 * updates es translation
 * custom headers/footers are now optional and disabled by default
 * fixes problems with folder recognition in the JS version
+* fixes include problems in PHP version
+* fixes path problems on servers running on Windows in PHP version

 ### v0.17 - *2011-11-28*